APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

-Best-selling author, prize-winning journalist, acclaimed biographer and cultural historian Wil Haygood tells the story of America through the lens of history, politics, sports, race and the lives of change-making African-Americans.
-Best known as the author of the New York Times bestsellers The Butler and Showdown, his work has chronicled America’s civil rights journey through acclaimed biographies of Thurgood Marshall, Adam Clayton Powell, Jr., Sammy Davis, Jr., Sugar Ray Robinson and Eugene Allen, the real-life inspiration for Lee Daniels’ award-winning film, The Butler.
-During the sold-out movie premiere event of the film Marshall, it was with Wil Haygood whom the film’s director Reginald Hudlin wanted to share a stage.
-Haygood’s unique storytelling talent lies in his ability to connect the dots between the civil rights movement, its iconic heroes, and the enduring struggles of our times.
-He believes history is not exclusive to any one group but belongs to all Americans, shaping our national identity and common values.
+Bestselling author, prize-winning journalist, acclaimed biographer, and cultural historian Wil Haygood tells the story of America through the lens of history, politics, sports, race, and the lives of change-making African Americans.
+Best known as the author of the New York Times bestsellers The Butler and Showdown, his work has chronicled America’s civil rights journey through acclaimed biographies of Thurgood Marshall, Adam Clayton Powell Jr., Sammy Davis Jr., Sugar Ray Robinson, and Eugene Allen, the real-life inspiration for Lee Daniels’ award-winning film The Butler.
+During the sold-out premiere of the film Marshall, director Reginald Hudlin chose to share the stage with Haygood.
+Haygood’s storytelling talent lies in his ability to connect the civil rights movement, its iconic figures, and the enduring struggles of today.
+He believes history is not exclusive to any one group but belongs to all Americans, shaping our national identity and shared values.

 A storyteller for our times, Haygood has earned high praise for connecting the civil rights movement and its iconic heroes with current events and enduring struggles.
-Above all, he brings the powerful perspective that this is the history of all Americans, shaping our national identity and common values.
-His book Tigerland: 1968-1969: A City Divided, a Nation Torn Apart, and a Magical Season of Healing tells the uplifting story of teams from a poor, black segregated high school that won two state championships in the same year, uniting a racially charged community in the aftermath of the assassination of Martin Luther King.
-The Wall Street Journal, praised Haygood’s juxtapositions of race and class against the historic backdrop of the events of 1968-69, declaring Tigerland “a haunting, unforgettable book.”
-The book has won the Ohioana Book Award, was runner up for the Dayton International Literary Peace Prize and was a Hooks National Book Award Finalist.
-Haygood’s latest book, Colorization: One Hundred Years of Black Films in a White World, considered one of the Best Books of 2021 by NPR, gives an unprecedented history of Black cinema and a groundbreaking perspective on racism in modern America.
-Haygood uses the struggles and triumphs of the artists, and the films themselves, as a prism through which to explore Black culture and the civil rights movement.
+His book Tigerland: 1968–1969: A City Divided, a Nation Torn Apart, and a Magical Season of Healing tells the uplifting story of a poor, segregated Black high school whose teams won two state championships in the same year, helping unite a racially divided community in the aftermath of the assassination of Martin Luther King Jr. The Wall Street Journal praised Haygood’s exploration of race and class against the backdrop of 1968–69, calling Tigerland “a haunting, unforgettable book.”

-Haygood’s talent for looking at events from multiple points of view comes from his background as a journalist.
-For thirty years, he was a national and foreign correspondent for the Washington Post and Boston Globe, covering events such as Nelson Mandela’s release from prison after 27 years, the ascent of President Obama, the aftermath of Hurricane Katrina, and his own experience as the hostage of Somali rebels.
+Haygood’s ability to view events from multiple perspectives is rooted in his background as a journalist.
+For 30 years, he was a national and foreign correspondent for The Washington Post and The Boston Globe, covering events such as Nelson Mandela’s release from prison after 27 years, the rise of President Obama, the aftermath of Hurricane Katrina, and his own experience as a hostage of Somali rebels.
 While at the Globe, he was honored as a Pulitzer Prize finalist for feature writing.
-The author of eight books, Haygood continues to capture the attention of the media and some of the leading entertainment figures of our time.
-The Butler (for which he also served as associate producer) drew Academy Award winners Forest Whittaker, Cuba Gooding, Jr., Robin Williams, Vanessa Redgrave, Jane Fonda and Oprah Winfrey and won numerous awards and nominations.
-His biography of Sugar Ray Robinson, Sweet Thunder, is being adapted for the screen by Oprah Winfrey’s Harpo Productions with Golden Globe winner David Oyelowo (Selma) as Robinson.
-In Black and White, his biography of Sammy Davis, Jr. is under option to director Lee Daniels.
-Haygood was also called upon as the go-to biographer of Thurgood Marshall when the biopic MARSHALL drew renewed interest in the life and career of the first African-American Supreme Court Justice.
+The author of eight books, Haygood continues to capture the attention of major media outlets and leading figures in entertainment.

 Born to a poor single mother and raised in the projects, Haygood’s path to Pulitzer recognition, the New York Times bestseller list, Guggenheim and National Endowment for the Humanities fellowships, and the upper echelons of Hollywood has defied the odds.
-Haygood in 2022 won the prestigious Ambassador Richard Holbrooke Lifetime Distinguished Achievement Award from the Dayton International Peace Prize Foundation, the same award given to President Jimmy Carter in 2024.
-He became the first in his family to attend college, studying urban studies and English literature while playing on the junior varsity basketball team at Miami University (Ohio).
-In 2013, he returned to his alma mater as a Boadway Distinguished Scholar-in-Residence in the Department of Media, Journalism & Film.
-In the fall of 2018, Haygood debuted his book, Tigerland to the Miami University community at their convocation.
-For his contributions to the university and society, he was presented with the Miami University President’s medal, the highest honor the university awards.
-Haygood's other honorary degrees are from Loyola University (Chicago), Ohio Wesleyan University, Hood College, Goucher College and Ohio Dominican University.
+In 2022, he received the Ambassador Richard Holbrooke Lifetime Distinguished Achievement Award from the Dayton International Peace Prize Foundation, an honor also awarded to President Jimmy Carter in 2024.
+He became the first in his family to attend college, studying urban studies and English literature while playing junior varsity basketball at Miami University (Ohio).
+He later returned as a Distinguished Scholar-in-Residence and has received the university’s President’s Medal, along with honorary degrees from multiple institutions.

 Speaker Videos